ropable/spacetraders-api/README.md

 - [ ] Find suitable source waypoint (closest with trait)
 - [ ] Loop an action with a cooldown period

-# Snippets
+## Snippets

-## Find suitable waypoints for mining
+Find suitable waypoints for mining:

 ```python
 waypoints = [wp for wp in Waypoint.objects.all() if (wp.has_trait('COMMON_METAL_DEPOSITS') is True and wp.has_trait('SHALLOW_CRATERS'))]
 ```

-## Visit all of the market waypoints in the system.
+Visit all of the market waypoints in the system:

 ```python
 from datetime import datetime, timezone